-The following figure depicts the data flow from your workstation to your AS/400.
+The figure below shows the data flow from your workstation to your AS/400:

-Rumba AS/400 software's Winsock support makes it possible for you to use your existing TCP/IP connection as the link between AS/400 File Transfer or Submit Remote Command and your host.
+Rumba 's Winsock support allows you to use your existing TCP/IP connection as the link between the AS/400 File Transfer tool or Submit Remote Command and your host.

-Rumba AS/400 Display and AS/400 Printer provide display and printer support directly over TCP/IP as well.
+Rumba AS/400 Display and AS/400 Printer also provide display and printer support directly over TCP/IP.